-Name Function CABLE IN Connect the coaxial cable that transmits the signal from the Cable Service Provider.
-2 CableCARD Slot Allows CableCARD access.
+Name Function 1 CABLE IN Connect the coaxial cable that transmits the signal from the Cable Service Provider.
+2 CableCARD Slot Allow CableCARD access.
 3 1394 Connect an IEEE1394 cable to IEEE1394 (Firewire) supported HDTV.
-VIDEO/AUDIO OUT Connect a RCA cable to send an analog Video/Audio signal to the TV or VCR.
-Y/Pb/Pr Out (HDTV) Connect the component output ports to the component input on your HDTV.
-6 SPDIF Connect an optical cable to send a digital audio signal to a digital audio device. 🕜 HDMI Connect a HDMI cable to a HDMI supported HDTV.
-3 LAN Connect a LAN cable to a LAN port of another STB.
-(Optional function) 9 POWER Connect the power cord to supply AC power to the STB.
-10 USB Connect to external USB devices, such as a keyboard or mouse.
+4 VIDEO/AUDIO OUT Connect a Video & Audio cable (RCA cable) to send an analog Video/Audio signal to the TV or VCR.
+5 Y/Pb/Pr OUT (HDTV) Connect the component (Y/Pb/Pr) output ports to the component input ports on your HDTV.
+6 SPDIF Connect a Digital Audio cable (Optical cable) to send a digital audio signal to a digital audio device (an amplifier or home theater).
+7 HDMI Connect a HDMI cable to a HDMI port supported HDTV.
+8 LAN Connect a LAN cable to a LAN port of another STB. (option) 9 POWER Connect the power cable to supply AC power to the STB.
+1 USB Connect to external USB devices, such as a keyboard or mouse.